Elektordi/x-way-uni-te/README.md

 X-Way and UNI-TE (used in Unitelway and similar) are communication protocols for old Schneider Electrics PLCs (Programmable Logic Controllers), formerly "Modicon Télémécanique".
-The aim of this open-source project is to create a Java library to sens and receive such data, because there is actually no open-source project at all in this field.
+The aim of this open-source project is to create a Java library to send and receive such data, because there is actually no open-source project at all in this field.
 Keep in mind that those protocols are old and not maintained anymore by any